rl1987/trunnel/doc/trunnel.md

     }

 Then you save that file with a name like "myformat.trunnel" and run trunnel on it.
-(Right now, that's "python lib/CodeGen.py myformat.trunnel".)
+(Right now, that's "python -m trunnel.Main myformat.trunnel".)
 If the input file is well-formatted, Trunnel will generate a header file ("myformat.h") and an implementation file ("myformat.c").